fbrad/darwin/preprocess/README.md

  - author tuples (Ai, Aj) in DA pairs are unique (i.e. authors 532 and 7145 can be found in this combination only once in DA pairs)
  - there are 494.236 distinct documents

+If we separate the DA pairs (ai, aj) into two groups Train and Test, such that both authors (ai, aj) of DA pairs in Test also appear in DA pairs in Train
+(or SA pairs), we get the following stats:
+ - Number of DA pairs:  127787
+ - Number of candidate test pairs:  181
+ - Number of candidate train pairs:  127606
+The small number of candidate test pairs suggest that most of the authors in the DA pairs of the test split are 'unseen' at training time.
+To loosen this restriction, we can split the DA pairs such that at least one of the authors (ai, aj) in a DA Test pair appears in other DA Train pairs or in a SA pair.
+We get the following stats:
+ - Number of DA pairs:  127787
+ - Number of candidate test pairs:  17894
+ - Number of candidate train pairs:  109893

 We now detail the closed-set and open-set setups.
 In both setups, we split the XL dataset into 95% training and 5% validation and the XS dataset into 90% training and 10% validation.